 Go Forth and Design!

 We live in a time where connecting and gathering feedback is easier than ever before.
 But you still need to know the best places to ask for help and critiques.
-These websites are the best ones I’ve ever found – many of them I still use to this day!
+These websites are the best ones you can find today.
 But new sites pop up every year and it’s good to stay vigilant in the search of design communities that best fit your needs.

 Author: Jake Rocheleau